AdaCore/spark2014/docs/ug/gnatprove.rst

 In the appendix, section :ref:`Alternative_Provers`, is explained how to use different provers than the one |GNATprove| uses as default.

-Manual proof in command line
+Manual Proof in Command Line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When the prover used by |GNATprove| is configured as interactive, for each